Article I. Name and Purpose

 Section 3: Special Meetings.
 By call of forty percent of the Steering Committee or ten percent of members, a Special Meeting shall be called, with notice given to all members at least thirty days prior to the meeting.
 The call to the Special Meeting shall specify the matters to be discussed therein and no other matter may be brought to the floor.

 Section 4: Voting.
 Every member of the Local shall have the right to vote for and run to be a delegate to Conventions or Special Meetings of the Local.
+Each Branch shall elect a diverse body of delegates, in proportion to the Branch's number of dues-paying members.
 Elected delegates must be members in good standing at the time of the Convention.
 Members shall have the ability to renew DSA dues at the start of the Convention.

 Section 5: Rules.
 All resolutions and officer reports presented to the Local’s membership at the Convention will allow for a question and answer period to be followed by speakers wishing to voice their opinions.
 Number of speakers and speaking time will be limited to fit within the Convention’s time constraints.
 Otherwise, all rules covering the conduct of a Convention or Special Meeting shall be set by the Steering Committee or a committee it appoints for that purpose, and shall be subject to modification and approval by the membership at the meeting.